Maximum Linear Arrangement: exact algorithms for specific classes of graphs and approximation algorithms for wide classes of graphs: Introduction

 where the maximum is taken over all $n!$ linear arrangements. \cref{fig:introduction:examples_arrangements}(d) illustrates a maximum arrangement of the tree in \cref{fig:introduction:examples_arrangements}(a).
-It is also known to be {\bf NP}-Hard for general graphs \cite{Even1975a}, but in this case very few polynomial-time algorithms for classes of graphs are known \cite{Ferrer2013a,Ferrer2021a,Ferrer2022a}.
-Bounds have been studied via direct construction of solutions \cite{Ferrer2013a,Ferrer2021a,Ferrer2022a}, and also via the probabilistic method \cite{Hassin2001a}, and there exist linear programming approaches to solve it for general graphs \cite{Zundorf2022a}.
-Characterizations of maximum arrangements of graphs were only recently put forward by Nurse and De Vos \cite{Nurse2018a,Nurse2019a}.
-Moreover, they devised a $\bigO{n^d}$-time algorithm for rooted trees with maximum degree bounded by a constant $d$. {\tt MaxLA} for trees has also been studied in the {\em planar} and {\em projective} variants ({\tt projective/planar MaxLA}) \cite{Alemany2024a}.
+It is also known to be {\bf NP}-Hard for general graphs \parencite{Even1975a}, but in this case very few polynomial-time algorithms for classes of graphs are known \parencite{Ferrer2013a,Ferrer2021a,Ferrer2022a}.
+Bounds have been studied via direct construction of solutions \parencite{Ferrer2013a,Ferrer2021a,Ferrer2022a}, and also via the probabilistic method \parencite{Hassin2001a}, and there exist linear programming approaches to solve it for general graphs \parencite{Zundorf2022a}.
+Characterizations of maximum arrangements of graphs were only recently put forward by \textcite{Nurse2018a,Nurse2019a}.
+Moreover, they devised a $\bigO{n^d}$-time algorithm for rooted trees with maximum degree bounded by a constant $d$. {\tt MaxLA} for trees has also been studied in the {\em planar} and {\em projective} variants ({\tt projective/planar MaxLA}) \parencite{Alemany2024a}.
 For example, \cref{fig:introduction:examples_arrangements}(c) illustrates a maximum planar arrangement (in which edges are not allowed to cross) of the tree in \cref{fig:introduction:examples_arrangements}(a).